Gibranfaktiananwar/Gibranfaktiananwar/README.md

-# 💫 Hi I'm GIbran
+# 💫 Hi I'm Gibran
 🔭 I have completed my studies at university and am currently seeking new career opportunities in the IT field.<br>🌱 Have interest at data, AI/ML/DL, Web dev, Server, also linux.<br>📫 How to reach me: https://www.linkedin.com/in/gibranfaktiananwar/